-Local cities are looking into Community Choice Energy as a real, positive means of lowering greenhouse gases.
+Local cities are looking into Community Choice Energy (CCE) as a real, positive means of lowering greenhouse gases.
 This option to SDG&E would allow a regional not-for-profit to advance toward 100% clean, renewable energy by purchasing their own energy and setting their own rates.
 These decisions would be transparent and offer residents and businesses a choice instead of a monopoly.
-See San Diego Sierra Club Facebook page for more information on Community Choice Energy.
+See the regional Sierra Club CCE webpage for more information on Community Choice Energy.

 On April 29, 2017 we joined thousands to march for a world that takes real action to address climate change.
 In these times where our President purges the term “climate change” from government websites, issues Executive Orders to support coal mining, drilling off the coast of California, and putting public lands at risk we can all be thankful we live in California.
 California – a state with priceless natural resources and people who care about protecting them.
 So we will all keep doing what we have been doing and ride that wave, take that hike, smell the sage, listen to the call of a gnatcatcher and do what we can to preserve what we have for future generations.